General Laboratory Guidelines

 Urine Collection 2, 12 or 24 Hours and Timed Specimens

-Timed urine samples must be collected in a sterile plastic container or a distilled water container.
+Timed urine samples must be collected in a sterile plastic container or an empty distilled water container.
 Collection containers must not have been cleaned using detergents or have contained any liquid other than distilled water previous to the collection.

 Timed (“24-hour”) urine collection containers may be obtained from Supply Chain.
 The laboratory does not supply collection containers.

 Some tests or collection procedures require additives to the timed urine container.
-Please refer to the individual test listings for details of preservative requirements.
+Please refer to the individual tests in the test catalog for details of preservative requirements.

 Adequately pre-hydrate the patient to assure good urine flow.
-Dietary restrictions are required for some procedures and are specified in the individual test listings.
+Dietary restrictions are required for some procedures and are specified in the individual test listings in the test catalog.

 - Have the patient void, completely emptying the bladder.

 - Start the collection timing at this point and write the start time and date on the bottle.

 - For the next 24 hours (or required time), save all urine voided by adding to the collection container.

 - Exactly 24 hours (or required time) from the starting time, have the patient void, completely emptying the bladder.
 Add this specimen to the collection container.
 Write this time and date on the bottle.